-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 227901048 County-District No.

-by telephone/e-mail/FAX on of TEA.
-School Years 2010-2013 Amendment No.

-Texas Title I Priority Schools Grant

-Schedule #4B-Program Description

-itervention Model

-List the groups of participants who will active ely assist in the process to select a

-school inte rvention model that align s to the identified needs of the campus.

-1 Campus Advisory Committee

-2 Campus Principal

-3 Campus Instructional Staff

-4 Community Members

-5 Non-Profit Representatives

-6 Parents

-7 Current and Former Students

-8 Central Office Administration, Office of Finance

-9 SIRC and/or TEA representatives

-10 Campus Non-Instructional Staff

-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) Dy School Years 2010-2013 Texas Title I Priority Schools Grant Schedule #4B-Program Description
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with 227901058 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 Amendment No. of TEA.
+Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 3: Intervention Model Section C: Groups of Participants - List the groups of participants who will actively assist in the process to select a school intervention model that aligns to the identified needs of the campus.
+Campus Advisory Committee Campus Principal 2 Campus Instructional Staff 3 Community Members 4 Non-Profit Representatives 5 Parents 6 Current and Former Students 7 Central Office Administration, Office of Finance 8 SIRC and/or TEA representatives 9 Campus Non-Instructional Staff 10

-Section D: Improvement Activities and Timeline

-On the following pages of charts applicants should describe all other school improvement activities that will be incorporated with the model to be selected.
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 227901058 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
+Amendment No. bγ Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 3: Intervention Model Section D: Improvement Activities and Timeline On the following pages of charts applicants should describe all other school improvement activities that will be incorporated with the model to be selected.
 For each additional improvement activity entered, enter the Critical Success Factor Code(s) from this table, enter the LEA/campus' rationale for including the activity, provide the supporting research that indicates the activity will be effective, and indicate the beginning and ending date of the activity.

-- 1 Improve Academic Performance, including (but not limited to) Reading/ELA and Math

-- A. Data-driven instruction

-- B. Curriculum Alignment (both horizontal and vertical)

-- C. On-going Monitoring of Instruction

-- 2 Increase the Use of Quality Data to Drive Instruction

-- A. Data Disaggregation/Training

-- B. Data-driven Decisions

-- C. On-going Communication

-- 3 Increase Leadership Effectiveness

-- A. On-going Job Embedded Professional Development

-- B. Operational Flexibility

-- C. Resource/Data Utilization

-- 4 Increase Learning Time

-- A. Flexible Scheduling

-- B. Instructionally-focused Calendar

-- C. Staff Collaborative Planning

-- 5 Increase Parent/Community Involvement

-- A. Increased Opportunities for Input

-- B. Effective Communication

-- C. Accessible Community Services

-- 6 Improve School Climate

-- A. Increased Attendance

-- B. Decreased Discipline Referrals

-- C. Increased Involvement in Extra/Co-Curricular Activities

-- 7 Increase Teacher Quality

-- A. Locally Developed Appraisal Instruments

-- B. On-going Job Embedded Professional Development

-- C. Recruitment/Retention Strategies

-Timeline for activities and/or components highlighted are based on the Texas Transformation Project referenced above on Schedule 4B, Part 3, Section B. All activities identified in the Texas Transformation Project Timeline will likewise be carried out.
+1 - Improve Academic Performance, including (but not limited to) Reading/ELA and Math A. Data-driven instruction B. Curriculum Alignment (both horizontal and vertical) C. On-going Monitoring of Instruction 2 - Increase the Use of Quality Data to Drive Instruction A. Data Disaggregation/Training B. Data-driven Decisions C. On-going Communication 3 - Increase Leadership Effectiveness A. On-going Job Embedded Professional Development B. Operational Flexibility C. Resource/Data Utilization 4 - Increase Learning Time A. Flexible Scheduling B. Instructionally-focused Calendar C. Staff Collaborative Planning 5 - Increase Parent/Community Involvement A. Increased Opportunities for Input B. Effective Communication C. Accessible Community Services 6 - Improve School Climate A. Increased Attendance B. Decreased Discipline Referrals C. Increased Involvement in Extra/Co-Curricular Activities 7 - Increase Teacher Quality A. Locally Developed Appraisal Instruments B. On-going Job Embedded Professional Development C. Recruitment/Retention Strategies Timeling for activities and/or components highlighted are based on the Texas Transformation Project referenced above on Schedule 4B, Part 3, Section B. All activities identified in the Texas Transformation Project Timeline will likewise be carried out.

-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) School Years 2010-2013 County-District No. by telephone/e-mall/FAX on by of TEA.
-Texas Title I Priority Schools Grant
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 227901058

+School Years 2010-2013

+County-District No.

+by telephone/e-mail/FAX

+on Amendment No.

+by of TEA.
+Amendment no.